AtikulSoftware/SmartAdmob/README.md

         // set ad unit id
         AdmobAdUnit.ADMOB_OPEN_AD = "ca-app-pub-3940256099942544/9257395921";

+        //If you want you can set splash screen time (Default Time: 5 seconds) AdmobConfig.COUNTER_TIME_MILLISECONDS = 5000;

         // for open ad
         splashManager = new SplashManager(this, new SplashOpenAdCallBack() {
             @Override